samtsai/presentations/PITCHME.md

 - [Wikipedia: SPA](https://en.wikipedia.org/wiki/Single-page_application)

+---

 # Progressive Web Apps (PWAs)

 ---

-Compared to Native Apps
+## Problems with Native Apps

 - high friction download to install app
 - deep linking often lost

 ---

+## So PWAs are the answer then?

+To be clear, PWAs is more of a set of practices to follow.

+See a full list: [PWA Checklist](https://developers.google.com/web/progressive-web-apps/checklist)

+---

-Limitations
+## Limitations

 Not all browsers support PWAs and have varying degree of support